-These additives commonly include emulsifiers, which, according to some studies, might be linked with metabolic syndrome and obesity.
+These additives commonly include emulsifiers, which, according to some studies,

 Also, there may be a role for chemicals that are produced during the manufacture of these foods.
-For instance, when people cook some foods at a high temperature, it can produce acrylamide, which some experts think may be carcinogenic.
+For instance, when people cook some foods at a high temperature, it can produce acrylamide, which some experts think may be

 The authors also note some shortfalls in the study.
 For instance, participants in the NutriNet-Santé Study tend to be more health conscious than the population at large.